BofA Private Bank Study of Wealthy Americans Finds Generational Divide in Investing, Giving and Preserving Wealth

 NEW YORK, NY – High-net-worth individuals believe U.S. stocks offer the best opportunities for growing assets, but that conviction is less held by younger investors finds the 2024 Bank of America Private Bank Study of Wealthy Americans.
 Millennials and Gen Z are increasingly looking beyond the traditional stock and bond markets to build their wealth and are driving demand for everything from investment real estate and private equity to digital assets and gold.

-Video message from Jeff Busconi A message from Jeff Busconi, Head of Wealth Management Strategy
+Message from Jeff Busconi link to play the video link press Enter A message from Jeff Busconi, Head of Wealth Management Strategy

 Greatest opportunities for growth chart by age group